Tonny Eyk: The Two Jeateux

 At the age of 14, exactly on 1 July 1955, the duo became professional.
 That year, on 12 November, they were seen for the first time on television in the NCRV program 'Blokband’ and as a result of this, they were invited to perform on the highly popular radio show of Johan Bodegraven : "Alle hens aan dek met Mastklimmen” (All hands on deck with Mast Climbing).
 They appeared regularly with their accordion act in many variety shows and also for Dutch soldiers (including La Courtine) and went on tour for Belgian soldiers stationed in Germany.
 Eyk also accompanied as pianist various jugglers, comedians, singers, magicians and clowns.
-In 1957, the duo received a contract with the famous Heck's Lunchroom on Amsterdam's Rembrandtplein (Rembrand Square) and in 1959 their first record was released by Delahaye Records.
+In 1957, the duo received a contract with the famous Heck's Lunchroom on Amsterdam's Rembrandtplein (Rembrandt Square) and in 1959 their first record was released by Delahaye Records.

 In addition to performances with Les Deux Jeateux Eyk performed a lot of solo work.
 He did gigs in nightclubs and worked as a pianist in the orchestra of the then-popular singer Annie de Reuver.
 From 1958 to 1965 he studied trombone at the Royal Conservatory of The Hague with Anner Bylsma sr. and played in the orchestra class conducted by Louis Stotijn with whom he privately studied conducting.
 In 1960 in Italy, Eyk scored a hit with the song “Addio Piccolina” (sung by Rocco Montana).
 From 1963 Tonny Eyk conducted various radio ensembles including VARA Musette Orchestra and Koffiekamer Sounds (NCRV).
 He formed the Tonny Eyk-Qwartet with Eddy Christiani as vocalist and guitarist.